Statement of Faith

-Listed here are the Essentials.
+Listed here then are the essentials of our beliefs.

 The Bible, consisting of the Tanakh (Hebrew Bible/Old Testament) and the later writings known as the New Testament, is the only infallible and authoritative word of G-d.
 In its original writing; it is inspired, infallible and inerrant (Deuteronomy 6:4-9; Proverbs 3:1-6; Psalm 119:89, 105; Isaiah 48:12-16; Romans 8:14-17; II Timothy 2:15, 3:16-17).

 Named in the Bible by the four Hebrew letters: יְהֹוָה, called Yehovah, Yahweh, G-d, Adonai and by some referred to as HaShem or The Name (Genesis 2:4).
 G-d is our Father and creator of all matter whether visible or invisible.
 He is Spirit and Life and we belong to Him (Genesis 1-3).
 He is Holy and perfect in all ways.

 The Shema, "Hear O Israel, the L-rd our G-d, the L-rd is one" (Deuteronomy 6:4), teaches that G-d is Echad: A united one, a composite unity, eternally existent in plural oneness (Genesis 1:1).